Gautierpicon/Gautierpicon/README.md

 ## ⭐️ Other Things About Me
 👩‍💻 I'm currently working on my protfolio

-🧠 I'm currently learning React and React Native through Expo
+🧠 I'm currently learning React and React Native through Expo and how to create Extensions for Chromium-based browsers.

 👯‍♀️ I would like to do some work experience in France or London to improve my skills and learn to work in a team.